 According to The New York Times, Lucie Greene, worldwide director of the Innovation Group at J. Walter Thompson, noted that Gen Z grew up in a time of uncertainty (21st-century terrorism and two financial collapses), and therefore they contrast millennials’ idealism with a bit more realism.

 “If Hannah Horvath from [the show] ‘Girls’ is the typical millennial—self-involved dependent, flailing financially in the real world as her expectations of a dream job and life collide with reality—then Alex Dunphy from ‘Modern Family’ represents the Gen Z antidote.
 Alex is a true Gen Z: conscientious, hard-working, somewhat anxious and mindful of the future,” said Greene.

 Based on this information, Gen Z is even less likely than millennials to fit into traditional workplace structures.
 Many of these employees consider themselves entrepreneurs at heart, and Pierre Battah, an HR expert, believes managers could help themselves if they leveraged this mindset when trying to get the most out of their Gen Z workers.
 Similar to their millennial counterparts—but maybe even more—Gen Z employees are less encouraged by money to produce, more than by the opportunity to build, change, develop, and influence.

 Step 2: Evoke Positive Change

 You need to bring your workplace together, but the best way to do so is to first take a look at each segment as we’ve done here.
 By taking the time to better understand your employees and cater to each segment, you can create a set of favorable policies that increase happiness and productivity.

 Everyone views millennials differently - as they do all generations.
-That's why, without the help of research, we'd be hard-pressed to cast them in anything but a subjective light, but by pulling studies we can actually break down this segment relatively easly.
+That's why, without the help of research, we'd be hard-pressed to cast them in anything but a subjective light, but by pulling studies we can actually break down this segment relatively easily.